By Sally V. Keil

 “There will be a whole reexamination of how we live,” a friend predicted, as she prepared to go out and have a conversation with a river.

 Finding some way “out” in this time of potential contagion, can be challenging and social distancing may feel unnatural for extraverts, but any extraversion these days must be exceptionally discrete.
 Pent-up frustration with the restrictions of sequestering can come out in ways that threaten the vulnerable.
-A woman I spoke with yesterday told me that she wears a mask in public to remind the clueless that she is older and in a high-risk population.
+In the early days of the contagion, before masks were mandatory, a woman I spoke with began to wear a mask in public to gently remind the clueless that she is older and in a high-risk population.
 The mask is a message that she is staking out her territory.
 It says, “Please respect my need for space.”

 We all have an innate capacity for extraverting and introverting, so I’d like to suggest that we view this health crisis as a time to appreciate one another’s point of view.
 Yesterday my extraverted husband, whose habit it is to fly out the door like Pegasus first thing in the morning, took me to lunch at our favorite local restaurant — now offering takeout only.
 As we stood and ate our gourmet sandwiches out in front, a new customer arrived.
 Maintaining our appropriate social distance, we greeted each other and commiserated amiably about being house-bound for so long.